Noah-Huppert/wallet-service/py-sdk/README.md

 ```

 # Package
-This section documents how the `wallet-sdk` pip package is generated.
+This section documents how the `wallet-sdk-Noah-Huppert` pip package
+is generated.

 First activate the development python virtual environment: